johnaidenrohde/reddit_trader/dev_journal.md

 I've now managed to get a sorted list of scored tickers.
 The problem I'm discovering is picking out the symbols from the text when so many symbols are single letters.
 Solved it using the "$" some people use

+1/29/2021
+---

+Added a bunch of functionality to this system.
+It now saves the data frames it produces as CSVs for easy consumption.
+It uses yfinance to calculate the share prices.
+It determines the correct portfolio makeup, leaving a little cash to cover the inevitable volatility.

+2/3/2021
+---

+Several unfinished parts make the code look kind of janky.
+I might consider cleaning this up until I can get these things done better.

+Todo
+---

+- [x] Calculate a % of portfolio based on the score
+- [x] Check the share price of each ticker
+- [x] Determine how many full shares of each we can buy
+- [x] Create a way to save yesterdays portfolio
+- [ ] Determine the buys and sells we need to get there orders.csv
+- [ ] Actually make the trades using TD Ameritrade (I'll need a separate account for this)
+- [ ] Write a quick post explaining the code and the motivation behind it

+- [ ] Make a simple HTML page from the table
+- [ ] Write a Systemd task to run the script at all times
+- [ ] Add timing to the script so it updates once a day when trading is open -

 - [ ] Take this back in time
 - [ ] Chart the trends over time (Top 10 and their score over the last year)
-- [ ] Calculate a % of portfolio based on the score
+- [ ] Track portfolio performance over time

-- [ ] Check the share price of each ticker
-- [ ] Determine how many full shares of each we can buy
-- [ ] Create a way to save yesterdays portfolio
+- [ ] Get a live updating list of tickers
-- [ ] Determine the buys and sells we need to get there